AdobeDocs/experience-platform.en/help/ingestion/batch-ingestion/partial.md

 ![](../images/batch-ingestion/partial-ingestion/monitor-dataset.png)

-The [!UICONTROL *[!UICONTROL Partial ingestion]*] toggle allows you to enable or disable the use of partial batch ingestion.
+The *[!UICONTROL Partial ingestion]* toggle allows you to enable or disable the use of partial batch ingestion.

 The *[!UICONTROL Error diagnostics]* toggle only appears when the *[!UICONTROL Partial ingestion]* toggle is off.
 This feature allows [!DNL Platform] to generate detailed error messages about your ingested batches.
 If the *[!UICONTROL Partial ingestion]* toggle is turned on, enhanced error diagnostics are automatically enforced.